Top 15 Most Expensive Gemstones In The World

 It is widely controversial as to their color source, much like pink diamonds.
 However, the gemological community most usually attributes both hues to gliding atoms in the structure of the diamond when it endures immense pressure while it is being formed.
 This is similar to pink diamonds.

-Check out also: Top 10 Deepest River In The World
+Check out also: Top 10 Best Juice Brands In The World (Updated)

 3. Pink Diamond – $1.19 million per carat